camunda/blog.camunda.org/content/post/2016/01/testing-dmn.md

 {{< figure src="technischerDurchsatzJunit.png" caption="Test run in JUnit">}}

-The JUnit code is pretty straight forward (I added the Excel parsing code using [Apache POI](https://poi.apache.org/) at the very end of this blog post - very straight forward actually):
+The JUnit code is pretty straight forward (I skipped the Excel parsing code using [Apache POI](https://poi.apache.org/), which is not very hard to write and dependant on the concrete spreadsheet structure you want to have):

 ```java
 public class TechnischerDurchsatzExcelTest {